BeskarDev/nexus-rpg/docs/07-magic/02-arcane-spells.md

 ---|---|---|---|---
  1 | 2 | Moderate (8) | Self | enchant (weapon),  singular

 **Effect**<br /> Enchant your weapon with magical frost.<br/>On a success, the weapon deals +2 lightning damage.
-On a strong or critical hit, the target is briefly faltering.
+On a strong or critical hit, the target is briefly staggered.
 You can make a weapon attack as part of casting this spell.<br/>This spell lasts for a medium duration.<br/>

 ### Scorching Beams